sunpy/sunpy/docs/topic_guide/coordinates/rotatedsunframe.rst

     <SkyCoord (RotatedSunHeliographicCarrington: base=<HeliographicCarrington Frame (obstime=2020-03-04T00:00:00.000, rsun=695700.0 km, observer=<HeliographicStonyhurst Coordinate for 'earth'>)>, duration=2.5 d, rotation_model=howard): (lon, lat) in deg
         (10., 20.)>

-The above examples used the default differential-rotation model, but any of the models available through :func:`sunpy.physics.differential_rotation.differential_rotation` are selectable.
+The above examples used the default differential-rotation model, but any of the models available through :func:`sunpy.physics.differential_rotation.differential_rotate` are selectable.
 For example, instead of the default ("howard"), one can specify "allen" using the keyword argument ``rotation_model``.
 Note the slight difference in the "real" longitude compared to the output above: